Lizar1/Delhi_price_prediction/README.md

 Step 1: Set Up (One-time only)
 To run this, you need Python installed on your computer.

-Open your code editor, it might be almost whatever (Pycharm, Visual Studio...), the most important in internet connection
+Open your code editor, it might be almost whatever (Pycharm, Visual Studio...), the most important is internet connection

 Create a new file in your editor, name it predict.py and paste my code into it.